Commercial Litigation Lawyer

 Our attorneys can help you with Commercial Litigation Law Questions and Needs

-Arcadier and Associates has 8 attorneys to help you with your commercial litigation needs.
+Arcadier, Biggie and Wood, PLLC has eight (8) attorneys to help you with your commercial litigation needs.
 Each of our attorneys focuses in different areas of the law, and we utilize each other’s experience to provide the best legal advice to our clients.
 When you call our office, you will be asked some to give some very general facts of your case so we can assign the case to the best attorney for your particular issue.
 Our main office is located in Melbourne, Brevard County, Florida.